// OPEN SOURCE · MIT LICENSE · BUILT BY AN AI AGENT

 // THE ORIGIN

-IF YOU COULD BUILD
+COULD BUILD ITS

 After fixing the routing bug, Noel asked Lobster Actual a question.
 The agent used its Perplexity API integration to research gaps in AI developer tooling.
 Then it answered.